ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 This number can never be bigger then the number of reads in the fastq file, as all reads in the output give a single alignment.

 > ## Question
 > BAM files usually contain a tag or attribute that gives the number of mismatches between the read and the reference genome.
 With SAMtools it is unfortunately not possible to filter on these values.
-Could you think of ab other way to select for alignments that align without any mismatches?
+Could you think of an other way to select for alignments that align without any mismatches?
 > Hint: make use of `grep "XM:i:0"` among others.
 > > ## Solution
 > > ~~~
-> > `samtools view Arabidopsis_sample1.bam | grep "XM:i:0" | wc -l`
+> > samtools view Arabidopsis_sample1.bam | grep "XM:i:0" | wc -l
 > > ~~~
 > > {: .language-bash}
 > {: .solution}